rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 As you can see, both sets \\( \mathcal{P}(A) \\) and \\( \\\{0,1\\\}^n \\) have
 the same cardinality, which is \\(8\\).
-More importantly, we'd demonstrated that there's a bijection between both sets, because each element of \\(
+More importantly, we'd demonstrated that there's a bijection between them, because each element of \\(
 \mathcal{P}(A) \\) is paired with exactly one element of \\( \\\{0,1\\\}^n \\).
 \\(\blacksquare \\)

-With this knowledge, it's very easy to count the number of values that can be represented by any given `int` type in Golang:
+With this knowledge, it's very easy to count the number of values that can be represented by any given n-bit integer type in Golang:

 | \\(\text{type}\\)      |\\( \| \\\{0,1\\\}^n \| \\) | \\(\text{n-bit sequences}\\)
 |-|-|-|